apache/sling-old-svn-mirror/README.txt

     -Dtest=**/integrationtest/**/*Test.java

-The  -s /dev/null parameter disables all your local Maven settings, to make sure they don't interfere.
+The  -s /dev/null parameter disables all your local Maven settings, to make sure they don't interfere (and it's different under Windows).
 Feel free to remove that if you know what you're doing.

 To run a single test, other values can be used for the "-Dtest" parameter.
+To leave this launchpad/testing instance running and run individual tests again it, for example, use:

+  mvn launchpad:run

+and in another terminal:

+  mvn test -Dhttp.port=8888 -Dtest=TestClassSelectionNamePattern

-This is very useful during development: you can leave a Sling webapp instance running, update bundles in it using the mvn autoInstallBundle profile, and run specific integration tests quickly from another terminal.
+This is very useful during development: you can leave a Sling instance running, update bundles in it using the mvn autoInstallBundle profile, and run specific integration tests quickly from another terminal.